aroberge/avantpy/proposal/idea.md

     turn_left()
 ```

 Purists will no doubt object to this addition.
-In this section, I explain my reasoning for this addition.
+In this section, I explain my reasoning for this addition, first by describing loops as seen by experienced
+Python programmers, followed by how they might be first encountered by beginners.

 #### Three types of loops